 The excitement around native advertising has encouraged many brands to try it out, but the results can be mixed – especially for B2B brands that are more interested in engagement and leads than impressions.

 A contributed article could get shared a thousand times (literally), but all that traffic doesn’t necessarily result in site referrals.
 If you’re interested in engagement, it isn’t hard to see how effective native advertising is for your company – by using web analytics tools, you can track how many visitors are coming from the publication’s website.
-If you look at Google Analytics and there have been zero site referrals from the publication, it’s safe to say that a native advertising piece isn’t doing much for the brand.
+If you look at Google Analytics and there have been zero site referrals from the publication, it’s safe to say that a native advertising piece isn’t doing much for the brand (although it could positively contribute to SEO).

 The streaming, evanescent format of blog posts – which are often consumed and forgotten like Cheetos – encourages the majority of the audience to read these contributed articles and move onto the next thing immediately.
 They aren’t looking at the author or the company that contributed the piece.
 Many of them aren’t even reading the whole thing.